 Do I Have A Claim For Wrongful Termination Against My Employer In Manhattan?

-Wrongful termination of employment is not, in itself, a cognizable claim in the State of Manhattan.
+Wrongful termination of employment is not, in itself, a cognizable claim in the State of New York.
 Manhattan is an at-will employment state.
 This means that employment law in Manhattan is not always fair, and it is not always just.

 In Manhattan, unless you have a contract of employment that states otherwise or unless you are a member of a labor union, you can be terminated – that is, fired — for any reason or no reason, good reason or bad reason, as long as it’s not a reason that’s prohibited by statute or public policy.